kshahamat/spotify_listeners/README.md

 # Scrape

 Scrape is an automated data collection workflow powered by GitHub Actions.
-It periodically executes a shell script (`scrape.sh`) to scrape or fetch data from a specified API endpoint and commits the results back to the repository automatically.
+It periodically executes a shell script (`scrape.sh`) to scrape or fetch data from a Spotifies real-time updated listening data analytics and commits the results back to the repository automatically.

 ---